mikecroucher/Jupyter-for-Physics/README.md

-These are the slides for a presentation I gave to Sheffield University's Department of Physics called **Jupyter notebook for teaching physics**.
-The event was their teaching away day in December 2015
+#Jupyter Notebook and SageMathCloud for  Teaching Physics

-The latest version of the presentation can be viewed by going to http://mikecroucher.github.io/Jupyter-for-Physics
+The presentation I gave to The University of Sheffield's Department of Physics away day in December 2015 is at http://mikecroucher.github.io/Jupyter-for-Physics

 The presentation uses Reveal.js and the source is available on the gh-pages branch of this repository.